TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

     If you are unable to address a warning/error with changes in your documentation feel free to ask in Slack channel #typo3-documentation (see :ref:`how-to-get-help`).

-    If you believe you found a specific bug in the new PHP-based rendering, please open an `issue on GitHub <https://github.com/TYPO3-Documentation/render-guides/issues>`__.
+    If you believe you found a specific bug in the PHP-based rendering, please open an `issue on GitHub <https://github.com/TYPO3-Documentation/render-guides/issues>`__.

 2. Remove outdated files